 As a school we are committed to providing an individualised, broad, balanced and accessible curriculum that is able to meet the needs of all our pupils.

-Each pupil has a personal learning pathway that includes an element of choice that can be tailored to their own needs and interests thus ensuring that they can achieve the most out of their education.
+Each pupil has a personal learning pathway that includes an element of choice that can be tailored to their own needs and interests thus ensuring that they can achieve the most out from their education.

 In addition, we also offer:

 - Theraputic input from Speech and Language Therapist

 - Animal Assisted Therapy,